Every hub manager, staff member, tutor and volunteer within the network is invited to join our National Digital Inclusion Network Facebook group.

 A group for YOU

-The Online Centres Network team at Good Things Foundation will provide some light moderation to make sure group members do represent an Online Centre, and that conversations stay civil.
+The National Digital Inclusion Network team at Good Things Foundation will provide some light moderation to make sure group members do represent a Digital Inclusion Hub, and that conversations stay civil.

-As the Facebook group is private, not just anyone can join - only staff and volunteers from members of the Online Centres Network.
-We hope this means the group will be a place you feel happy to chat freely about your centre's achievements and struggles.
+As the Facebook group is private, not just anyone can join - only staff and volunteers from members of the National Digital Inclusion Network.
+We hope this means the group will be a place you feel happy to chat freely about your hub's achievements and struggles.

 Nothing you post will be visible to your Facebook friends or appear on your wall, which should help you keep your work and personal lives separate.